Phonics and Early

 helps to improve reading and writing skills.

-Every week there is a 20-30 minute guided reading session from year one to year six.
+Most days there is a 20-30 minute guided reading session from year one to year six.
 This is when much of the structured teaching of reading takes place.

 The teachers plan a carousel of activities for the children to work on through the week.
 Teachers and Teaching Assistants work with each group once a week so that every child is taught reading with an adult at least twice each week.
 Teachers set challenging and enriching follow up activities that link to the text the group has been reading.
 We use a combination of tasks to develop greater understanding of reading that will extend the children's thinking.
 The class teacher keeps a close record of the progress and achievement made by